Blog

 How We Work

-Days 60-90 are full execution mode.
-Systems are running, the team knows their roles, and we're optimizing based on real performance data.
-We provide monthly strategy presentations to the leadership team covering what's working, what's not, and what we're changing.
+Days 60-90 are full execution.
+Measurement systems are running, the team knows their lane, and we are optimizing based on real pipeline data.
+Monthly strategy presentations cover what is working, what is not, and where to reallocate resources.

-Most engagements run 3-6 months initially.
-We work 15-25 hours per week embedded with your team — attending leadership meetings, managing agency relationships, and making resource allocation decisions.
-The goal is to build systems that outlast the engagement.
+Typical engagements run 3-6 months at 15-20 hours per week embedded with your team – in leadership meetings, managing agency relationships, and owning pipeline targets alongside your CEO.

 If your education / edtech company needs fractional cxo leadership, we should talk.